 Verdict: Matched betting in Pennsylvania is very close…

 On June 22, 2018, Rhode Island signed a new state law that allowed for sports betting at the following two locations:

 - Twin River Casino

-Current legislation permits mobile betting through apps only when bettors are located within the two casinos mentioned above.
+New legislation is in the pipeline that would permit mobile betting through apps when bettors are located within the two casinos mentioned above.

-I doubt it will be long before this changes – Individuals will be unwilling to travel just to place one or two bets.
+I doubt it will be long before this is brought into effect.
+The next stage will be to introduce remote registration.
+Individuals will be unwilling to travel just to place one or two bets.

 New York has been waiting for five years for the PASPA act to be struck down.
 They passed a bill back in 2013 that would allow the following four locations to accept sports bets:

 Plans have somewhat stalled in New York.
 However, the Gambling Commission are likely to finalise the bill by the end of the year.